memospot/memospot.github.io/Writerside/topics/Configuration.md

     enabled: true
     # Backup directory.
     path: null

   migrations:
     # Enable migrations [true].
-Currently, there's one migration
-    # available that will change local resource paths from absolute
-    # to relative, making your data fully portable.
+These are database
+    # migrations that make upgrading Memos smoother.
     enabled: true

   log:
     # Enable logging [false].
 Used for advanced debugging.
     # A new file called `logging_config.yaml` will be created next